-- Work related learning is supported by the school's Leadership Team. - The Head of School has responsibility for overseeing the programme. - Core capabilities for employability are communicated to all subject co-ordinators so that links to work related learning are made across the curriculum. - Careers education and guidance is provided for all students in Key Stages 3, 4 and 5. - All students in Key Stage 4 undertake work experience. - In Key Stage 5 all students follow a core work related learning programme and follow a graduated work experience programme from Years 12-14 as part of their individual study programme. - Visits are made to and from local businesses. - Sixth Form students take part in careers conventions.
+- Work related learning is supported by the Assistant Headteacher for secondary and Head of Sixth Form. - The Head of School has responsibility for overseeing the programme. - Core capabilities for employability are communicated to all subject leads so that links to work related learning are made across the curriculum. - Careers education and guidance is provided for all students in Key Stages 3, 4 and 5. - All students in Key Stage 4 undertake work experience. - In Key Stage 5 all students follow a core work related learning programme and follow a graduated work experience programme from Years 12-14 as part of their individual study programme. - Visits are made to and from local businesses.

-- Secondary and Sixth Form students take part in enterprise activities. - The programme is reviewed annually. - Links with colleges and appropriate courses are arranged.
+- Sixth Form students take part in careers conventions. - Secondary and Sixth Form students take part in enterprise activities. - The programme is reviewed annually. - Links with colleges and appropriate courses are arranged.